 As we get older our bodies respond differently to the cold which means the elderly are more susceptible to serious health problems, especially during the autumn and winter months.
-Dr Stephen Tomkins, a dedicated GP for Encore Care Homes, has rounded up tips on how to ensure the elderly stay warm and healthy this winter.
+Dr Stephen Tomkins, a dedicated GP for Encore Care Homes, has rounded up winter tips for the elderly on how to ensure they stay warm and healthy this winter.

 For more information please call 01202 087444 to speak to a member of the team.